MileHacker Logo

 Puyang has several general hospitals like Puyang City People's Hospital and Puyang Traditional Chinese Medicine Hospital.
 Larger hospitals in provincial capitals like Zhengzhou generally offer higher standards of care.

 In an emergency, dial 120 for an ambulance, 110 for police, and A single19 for fire.
-Pharmacies are widely available, but English-speaking staff may be limited.
+Pharmacies are widely available, but English-personnel who speak may be limited.

-Bring required prescription medications with a doctor's note (translated into Chinese when possible).
-Over-the-over-the-counter remedies for common issues are also recommended.
+Bring required prescription medications with a doctor's note (translated into Chinese if possible).
+Over-the-counter remedies for common issues are also recommended.

-The nearest US Consulate General is in Wuhan; verify with your own country's embassy webspot in Beijing for consular services.
+The nearest US Consulate General is in Wuhan; check with your own country's embassy webspot in Beijing for consulate services.

 Safety Concerns & Crime